KarlBangChristensen/Rasch/Knox cube test example.md

             	item_names=in,
 		out=CML);
 ```
-the item parameters are put in the data set CML_ipar.
+the item parameters are put in the data set `CML_ipar`.
 Estimate the person locations using
 ```
 %rasch_ppar(	DATA=knox,
 		ITEM_NAMES=in,
 		DATA_IPAR=cml_ipar,
 		out=pp_cml);
 ```
-this generates an output data set pp_cml_outdata
+this generates an output data set `pp_cml_outdata`
 ```
 %rasch_itemfit(	DATA=knox,
 		ITEM_NAMES=in,